• Home /

 3. Sell the property to repay the outstanding balance

-The primary appeal of a balloon mortgage is lower interest rates and monthly payments, which makes it an attractive option for first-time home buyers who plan to sell their home before the balloon payment comes due.
+The primary appeal of a balloon mortgage is lower interest rates and monthly payments, making it an attractive option for first-time home buyers who plan to sell their home before the balloon payment comes due.

 However, balloon mortgages carry risk.

-If the home buyer’s financial situation does not improve as expected, if property values decline, or if refinancing is unavailable because of a low credit score or other reasons, the balloon mortgage’s lump sum can create a substantial financial burden that must be met.
+If the home buyer’s financial situation does not improve as expected, if property values decline, or if refinancing is unavailable due to a low credit score or other reasons, the balloon mortgage’s lump sum can create a substantial financial burden.

 Balloon Mortgage: A Real World Example